THE PREDICTIVE ANALYTICS OPERATION

 UPON COMPLETION, YOU’LL BE ABLE TO

-- Select appropriate methods for each of the Four Core Analytic Project Types
+- Select appropriate methods for each of the primary analytic project types

-- Assess the degree to which a model meets a predefined performance objective
+- Assess and report the degree to which a model meets a predefined performance objective

 - Leave with resources, contacts and actionable plans to substantially increase your analytic capabilities while minimizing dead ends